Drinking in Global Sustainability – Part II

 MNR students truly learned about a breadth of water-related issues and management strategies in Croatia during their trip that they plan to take back to their own careers.
 For the course, students will work in groups to develop a WordPress website that will document the experiences and observations they accrued during their visit and meetings with local partners in Croatia.
 Spending ten days together in a foreign country built strong bonds, and many are already planning ways to stay in touch and visit each other after the trip.

 Online MNR alumna Lindsay Key is passionate about helping scientists translate their discoveries into news that the general public can understand and use.
-She’s especially knowledgeable about the life sciences, and have written extensively about the environment, wildlife, and human health.
+She’s especially knowledgeable about the life sciences, and has written extensively about the environment, wildlife, and human health.
 In addition to the MNR, she has degrees in creative writing (focus: poetry), English, and Communication Studies.

 The Center for Leadership in Global Sustainability thanks Lindsay Key for granting permission to use her photos.